sraaphorst/sudoku-stochastic/README.md

 ## TODO ##

+The algorithm could use some statistical gathering, and I plan on getting rid of `assert` in lieu of using exceptions.

 I would like to examine in more detail how tweaking the parameters affects the likelihood of solution and algorithm speed.

 I would also like to see if I can solve the "notoriously hardest puzzle:"